Posted in Blog on May 30, 2019

 If a driver causes a car accident, injuries, or deaths by failing to Move Over according to the directions of the law, that driver could face criminal charges and civil liability for damages.
 The penalties for this offense can be severe, including jail time and loss of the driving privilege.
 The at-fault driver may also have to pay for the victims’ restitution, including damages for medical bills, pain and suffering, and vehicle damages.

 A potential defense to a Move Over Law violation would be that the driver could not reasonably move into another lane due to existing traffic and safety conditions.
 Another potential defense would be that the driver did in fact reduce your vehicle to a reasonable and proper speed under the circumstances.
-If you were in an accident involving a vehicle that failed to move over, hire an attorney to help you prove the defendant’s fault.
+If you were in an accident involving a vehicle that failed to move over, hire our Atlanta personal injury attorneys to help you prove the defendant’s fault.